vercel/micro/README.md

 }
 ```

 Then write your `index.js` (see above for an example).
-To run your
-app and make it listen on `http://localhost:3000` run:
+After that, you can make the server run by executing the following command:

 ```bash
 npm start